cat4rcc/CASA_Guide/README.md

 # CASA Guide: BETA TEST

-If you have issues with the guide, or comments please email cat4rcc@virginia.edu
+If you have issues with the guide, or comments please email cat4rcc@virginia.edu or arw6qz@virginia.edu

 last updated: 5/4/2024